 Develop and manage systems for document filing, maintenance, accessibility, and retention, and oversees process for public records requests in compliance with Indiana Public Access laws.

 Plan, organize, and coordinate employee training on financial systems (including cash handling) and risk management.

 Serve as the department’s liaison with the fiscal agent, State Board of Accounts, bank representatives and consultants.

 Ensure the timeliness and accuracy of financial records

 Initiate system and process improvements related to the administrative and planning functions in support of the departments various divisions.

 Supervise and oversee the department’s human resources area.

-Oversee the department’s information technology (IT) systems, directing the IT consultant and serving as the central point of coordination for IT matters.
+Oversee department information technology (IT) matters, directing IT consultants and serving as the central point of coordination for IT matters.

 Coordinate and administer grants, including grant preparation, documentation of expenditures, and adherence to compliance regulations.

 Serve as trusted advisor to the Director and Assistant Director of Parks and Recreation.